6 US Open Tennis Deals for the Frugal Fan

 • If you bring a camera, make sure there's no flash.
 And sorry, no camcorders are allowed.

 • Wear a hat and sunscreen during day sessions or risk seriously nasty sunburns.

-• There's plenty of recognizable, delicious food all around the tennis center: Ben & Jerry's ice cream, the upscale Aces wine and sushi bar, a glatt kosher cart and even a Carnegie Deli outpost.
-For bargain seekers, there are street vendors near the grounds.
+• There's plenty of recognizable food all around the tennis center: Ben & Jerry's ice cream, the upscale Aces wine and sushi bar, a glatt kosher cart and even a Carnegie Deli outpost.
+Bargain seekers can hit the street vendors near the grounds.
 Know, though, that security won't let you enter with outside snacks.

 For more information, visit usopen.org.